Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?: Other media

-A collaborative study book titled Let's Study English With Your Mom was launched in Japan on March 28, 2020.
+A collaborative study book titled Let's Study English with Your Mom was launched in Japan on March 28, 2020.
 It is intended to help junior high level students with their English courses by featuring characters from the series explaining conversational English and grammar, as well as presenting complete sentences in English, within the book.
 Furthermore, customers that purchase the book are able to download bonus audio recordings by Kayano, in addition to receive a review quiz.

 Reception

 Popularity

 Prior to its print debut, Do You Love Your Mom and Her Two-Hit Multi-Target Attacks? won the 29th annual Fantasia Grand Prize, an award given to novels published under the Fujimi Fantasia Bunko label.
 Within the first nine days of its release, the first volume of the series had sold over 12,889 copies.
 As of May 2017, the first two volumes had sold a combined 100,000 copies, while the series had over 800,000 copies in circulation as of December 2019.
-In 2019, as reported by Crunchyroll, the anime website Charapedia held a fan poll between June 6 and 19 to identify the most anticipated anime series of the 2019 summer season; Do You Love Your Mom and Her Two-Hit Multi-Target Attacks? came in sixth place with 350 votes.
+In 2019, as reported by Crunchyroll, the anime website Charapedia held a fan poll between June 6 and 19 to identify the most anticipated anime series of the summer 2019 season; Do You Love Your Mom and Her Two-Hit Multi-Target Attacks? came in sixth place with 350 votes.
 The series has also inspired many memes on the internet.

 Critical response

-Reviewing the first two episodes of the anime, Steve Jones of Anime News Network gave the series a 3 out of 5 star rating, saying it "emerges as an odd beast to pin down", while also commenting that the show's comedy "[has] definitely been hitting more often than the average isekai", with Jones admitting he had fun watching the episodes.
-In another review, Jones remarked how he enjoyed the show mostly because of its fan service.
+Reviewing the first two episodes of the anime, Steve Jones of Anime News Network gave the series a 3 out of 5 star rating, saying it "emerges as an odd beast to pin down", while also commenting that its comedy "[has] definitely been hitting more often than the average isekai", with Jones admitting he had fun watching the episodes.
+In another review, Jones remarked how he enjoyed the series mostly because of its fan service.
 He also stated, "Do You Love Your Mom continues to function as a reasonably amusing self-aware isekai romp with plenty of motherly cheesecake to titillate its audience, but in no way do I trust it to say anything meaningful about motherhood without tripping over itself."
 In a third review, Jones highlighted how the anime addresses real-life issues related to abusive parent-child relationships, as, according to him, "It's good to try and address abusive parenting."